Alana-Kelly-1400

 • Open to both undergraduate and graduate matriculated students.

-• Enrolled full-time when the experience occurs.
-If a summer experience, student must be enrolled for the following fall semester.
+• Students must be enrolled full-time when the experience occurs.
+If participating in a summer experience, students must be enrolled for the following fall semester.

-• Off-campus work must be unfunded with qualified non-profits, a federal, state or municipal government agency, or with UMass Lowell.
+Off-campus work must be unfunded with qualified non-profits or a federal, state, or municipal government agency.

-• Students will submit their site for final approval.
+• Students must submit their job title, job description, and work site for final approval.

 ApplicationApplication Process